PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

        CONFIG_DRAM_END=(CONFIG_DRAM_START+CONFIG_DRAM_SIZE)

-    CONFIG_STM32_TCMEXCLUDE - Exclude TCM SRAM from the HEAP
+    CONFIG_STM32_CCMEXCLUDE - Exclude CCM SRAM from the HEAP

     In addition to internal SRAM, SRAM may also be available through the FSMC.
     In order to use FSMC SRAM, the following additional things need to be